 - Sonic the Hedgehog loves doing this in the various comics and animated series.

 - Tiny Toon Adventures Buster Busts Loose has Buster do this at the end of the train level when the player reaches the last train car by disabling the controls and forcing them to wait until he's almost scrolled offscreen, at which point he'll dash forward automatically to hit a ramp and reach the final part of the level.
-Amusingly enough, this can fail and make the game Unwinnable by Mistake if the R button, which is what the game uses to make Buster dash at the very last second, is set to another function.
+Amusingly enough, this can fail and make the game Unintentionally Unwinnable if the R button, which is what the game uses to make Buster dash at the very last second, is set to another function.

 - The Cat in the Hat has the cat amuse the children by having them search for his lost gradenza by eliminating everything that isn't a gradenza.
 When the mother is seen coming home, the children realize they've vandalized their house, and worry about the consequences.
 The cat then appears, operating a machine that expunges all the damage done in mere moments, then drives the fantastic device away.
 The mother enters her restored house, and remarks that she thought she saw a cat in "an old-family, moss-covered, three-handled gradenza."